-It’s too late to tell; however with Theresa May announcing a snap general election on June 8 this year, students now have a chance to have their say in how the country is run and who will deal with the Brexit negotiations.
+It’s too late to tell, however with Theresa May announcing a snap general election on June 8 2017, students now have a chance to have their say in how the country is run and who will deal with the Brexit negotiations.

 Make your opinion count

-The campaign trail is now on and will soon be in full swing – party campaigners will be trying their utmost to get the student vote so make sure you read up on the party manifestos to see how each will affect the lives of students and their future.
+The campaign trail is now on and will soon be in full swing – party campaigners will be trying their utmost to get the student vote, so make sure you read up on the party manifestos to see how each of them will affect the lives of students and their future.
 Make it count!

 Am I eligible to vote?